Adaptive Modality Balanced Online Knowledge Distillation for Brain-Eye-Computer based Dim Object Detection: Introduction

 \section{Introduction}

-\IEEEPARstart{I}{n} recent years, considerable progress has been made in the field of computer vision, primarily due to rapid advancements in deep learning~\cite{10.1109/TPAMI.2020.3005434,10.1109/TPAMI.2023.3319634}.
-Remarkable results in different visual tasks, such as object recognition, image generation, and visual localization, have been achieved by combining deep learning with high-performance computers, well-designed neural networks, and large datasets~\cite{10.1109/TPAMI.2023.3290594}.
-However, accurately and robustly detecting dim objects in aerial images remains a difficult task because of factors such as cluttered backgrounds, varying observing angles, and small object scales~\cite{jia2022low}.
-Furthermore, the performance of dim object detector is further restricted by the limited training samples of sensitive objects in aerial images.
+\IEEEPARstart{I}{n} recent years, considerable progress has been made in the field of computer vision, primarily due to rapid advancements in deep learning~\cite{9451544}.
+Remarkable results in visual tasks, such as object recognition, image generation, and visual localization, have been achieved through deep learning, leveraging high-performance computing, well-designed neural networks, and large datasets~\cite{10.1109/TPAMI.2023.3290594}.
+However, accurately and robustly detecting dim objects in aerial images remains challenging due to cluttered backgrounds, varying observing angles, and small object scales~\cite{jia2022low}.
+Moreover, in target-unknown detection tasks, such as battlefield reconnaissance and disaster rescue, limited training samples from UAVs hinder accurate target detection by purely computer vision-based methods.
+Human judgment is often required to address these challenges.

-A promising avenue to address the above limitations is offered by brain-computer interfaces (BCIs).
-This technique is able to decode brain activity in response to events, providing insights into human cognitive processes~\cite{gao2014visual}.
-Leveraging the prior knowledge and advanced cognitive abilities of humankind, BCIs can compensate the shortcomings of comuputer vision systems and achieve more robust and accurate recognition capabilities.
-Existing studies have demonstrated the potential of using event-related potential (ERP) detection for target recognition tasks.~\cite{Lees2018ARO,lan2021macro,li2022mcgram}.
-By detecting and interpreting ERPs elicited from electroencephalogram (EEG) signals, these works have shown effectiveness in target recognition tasks across different scenarios~\cite{Lees2018ARO}.
-However, due to the low noise of the EEG signals, the accuracy of EEG-based target recognition approaches still needs to be enhanced.
+While manual methods are inefficient, brain-computer interfaces (BCIs) present a promising solution to these challenges.
+This technique is able to decode brain activity in response to events, leveraging the prior knowledge and advanced cognitive abilities of humankind.
+Existing studies have demonstrated the potential of using event-related potential (ERP) detection for target recognition tasks~\cite {lan2021macro,li2022mcgram}.
+By detecting and interpreting ERPs in electroencephalogram (EEG) signals, these works have shown effectiveness in target recognition tasks across different scenarios~\cite{Lees2018ARO}.
+However, due to the high noise of the EEG signals, the accuracy of EEG-based target recognition approaches still needs to be enhanced.

-To overcome the inherent shortcomings of computer vision-based approaches and BCIs, a straightforward idea is to combine these two approaches.
-Recently, multimodal learning has emerged as a powerful tools to incorporate the advantages of computer vision and EEG modalities by ingratiating diverse data and essential information~\cite{baltruvsaitis2018multimodal}.
-Researchers have investigated multimodal learning through diverse strategies using various structures such as early fusion~\cite{liu2023brain} at the feature level and late fusion~\cite{wang2020makes} employing logistic regression.
-However, most current studies mainly focus on feature fusion or loss function, without thoroughly considering the relationships between various modalities, thereby impeding the promotion of mutual learning and synergistic effects among modalities~\cite{Chango2022ARO}.
-Thus, extracting critical information from multimodal data (i.e., visual and EEG data) and improving recognition performance remains an ongoing challenge.